helidon-io/helidon/docs/se/openapi/openapi-generator.md

 - Collects all pets with any tag that matches any of the selection tags passed in.
 - Uses the generated `Response200` to prepare the response.
-- Assigns the optional `response` output parameter—​the list of matching `Pet` objects.
+- Assigns the optional `response` output parameter the list of matching `Pet` objects.
 - Send the response using the prepared response information.